Disadvantages of Visual Aids in Teaching and How to Fix Them

-Distracting rather than learning
+1. Distracting rather than learning

 Pacing

 Researchers say that a key problem with animation format is information overload.
 Most instructional animations are not paved for the limited capacity of working memory.
 During an animation, learners must quickly select the relevant information and hold that in memory to integrate it with what comes next.
-This creates a high cognitive load that may hinder the resources available for learning
+This creates a high cognitive load that may hinder the resources available for learning.

 How to fix:

-Split attention:
+Split attention

 When an animated sequence requires reading text and watching the animation, it splits the attention of the viewer,.
-Because the viewer cannot attend to both reading and watching movement at the same time, neither channel is attended to properly.
+Because the viewer cannot attend to both reading and watching movements at the same time, neither channel is attended to properly.

 How to fix:

-Not sure where to look:
+2. Not sure where to look

 It can be hard for learners to quickly determine which parts of an animation are most relevant and which are not.
 In fact, some of the more dazzling elements may not be the most important but will attract the most attention.